Attribution window

 The full timeframe during which a conversion can still be attributed to an earlier touchpoint.
 Broader than the cookie window in that it includes server-side and cross-device attribution mechanisms that operate beyond browser cookies.

 The attribution window is the network's answer to "how far back are we willing to look for the click that caused this conversion?"
 In browser-only cookie tracking, the attribution window equals the cookie window.
-In server-side tracking with logged-in user matching, the attribution window can extend further, because the network can still match a logged-in user to their previous click even after the cookie expires.
+In server-side tracking with logged-in user matching, the attribution window can extend further because the network can still match a logged-in user to their previous click even after the browser cookie expires.

 See also